Lukito976/Homelab-Arr-Stack/README.md

 ## Step 1 — Create the Arr Stack Directory

-All program files & downloads will live here:

 ```bash
 mkdir -p ~/arr-stack
 cd ~/arr-stack
 ```

+---

 ## Step 2 — Configure Tailscale ACLs

-Because tsbridge uses OAuth with tags, your Tailnet must allow the tag. *If you followed my previous guide, you can skip this step and reuse the OAuth credentials you have already created.*
+Because tsbridge uses OAuth with tags, your Tailnet must allow the tag.
+If you followed the [Homelab Program Setup](https://github.com/Lukito976/Homelab-Program-Setup-via-tsbridge) guide, you can reuse the same OAuth credentials.

 In **Tailscale Admin → Access Controls**, ensure: